Skip nav to main content.

 Rocky Mountain National Park is Accessible

+US citizens and residents with permanent disability are eligible for an Access Pass.
 This lifetime pass for free admission into all National Park Service areas is available at no charge.
-Please inquire at any information station.

 Accessible Trails: